lupyuen/lupyuen.github.io/src/forgejo.md

 TODO: Screenshot of read-write mirror

 Forgejo won't auto-sync our repo.
-Hence we wrote our own __Syncing Script__. that works without GitHub.
+We wrote our own __Syncing Script__, that works without GitHub.

 (More about the Sync Script in a while)